Aussie Bombshell Tarsha Whitmore Lies On Her Stomach In Sizzling New Swimsuit Snap

 The brunette beauty has recently departed down under for Los Angeles, California.
 It is not known if she is there for business or pleasure, but she has been posting a number of fun shots from the City of Angels, like a metallic bikini previously covered by The Inquisitr.

-In addition to traveling and maintaining her social media presence, Tarsha also runs a successful Youtube channel with over 62,000 subscribers.
+In addition to traveling and maintaining her social media presence, Tarsha also runs a successful YouTube channel with more than 62,000 subscribers.
 Some of the videos feature “hauls,” i.e. shopping trips that Tarsha has taken.

 Others feature clips about her life, like on her travels.
 And a final category is a number of DIYs from the brunette stunner, like how to do her long trendy curled hairstyle.